9-1-19-48A: POLICY 48 (ABSOLUTE) VOLUNTARY DEFENSIBLE SPACE:

 5. All dead and diseased trees, shrubs, and other landscaping material shall be removed.

-10. All firewood shall be removed unless covered by a canvas tarp, or as approved by the fire district.
+9. All firewood shall be removed unless covered by a canvas tarp, or as approved by the fire district.

-11. Additional firewise landscaping material is encouraged and may be authorized by the development permit.
+10. Additional firewise landscaping material is encouraged and may be authorized by the development permit.

-2. Healthy trees, shrubs, and other landscaping material that provide visual buffers shall be preserved if they are well spaced so as to reduce the risk of a fire spreading to other vegetation or structures, but shall be pruned to remove dead branches.
+2. Healthy trees, shrubs, and other landscaping materials that provide visual buffers shall be preserved if they are well spaced so as to reduce the risk of a fire spreading to other vegetation or structures, but shall be pruned to remove dead branches.

-4. Irrigated trees, shrubs and other landscaping material may be preserved if they are pruned to remove dead branches and are well spaced to reduce the risk of a fire spreading to other vegetation or structures.
+4. Irrigated trees, shrubs and other landscaping materials may be preserved if they are pruned to remove dead branches and are well spaced to reduce the risk of a fire spreading to other vegetation or structures.

 8. Firewood may be maintained if an adequate buffer around the firewood is determined to exist by the fire district.